Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

  In fact, we find that the mainstream top-down approach and argument from authrority is actually *bad* for innovation, and that fringe-tech in weird humble places works better.
 For example, neural networks were about to gain traction in the early days of AI, where it not for MIT AI lab head Marvin Minsky actual going out of his way to say that they were unusable and that his own "perceptron" method was better (Hint: it wasn't).
 What ended up happening was an AI funding winter where neural networks and AI as a field in general lagged behind for 20 years.

 As I've written in my Artscience post, inventions and tools that start out as crafts are initially not taken seriously, but much often later down the line acquire serious artistic, scientific and engineering merit.
-For example[, origami , the kidfriendly paper-folding craft is now starting to be applied to designing and building spacecraft.](https://medium.com/purdue-engineering/origami-in-space-shape-changing-is-a-game-changer-a17ef290a587)
+For example[, origami , the kidfriendly paper-folding craft is now starting to be applied to designing and building spacecraft.](https://medium.com/purdue-engineering/origami-in-space-shape-changing-is-a-game-changer-a17ef290a587) Tools may start out as fun past-times or gimmicks, but by extending the human senses and consequently the human mind, they possess the ability to generate new perceptions.

 ![](spacecraft.png)